Friendship: Forming and maintaining

+Not all relationships have the same balance of each area.
+For example, women may prefer friendships that emphasize genuine positive regard and deeper self-disclosure, and men may prefer friendships with a little more agency.

 Developmental issues

-People with certain types of developmental disorders may struggle more than usual to make and maintain friendships, especially children with attention deficit hyperactivity disorder (ADHD), autism spectrum disorders, or children with Down syndrome.
+People with certain types of developmental disorders may struggle to make and maintain friendships.
+This is especially true of children with attention deficit hyperactivity disorder (ADHD), autism spectrum disorders, or children with Down syndrome.